apache/incubator-kie-tools/README.md

  In this test, we can specify any valid environment variable or a set of them.
  - **When container is started with args**: Most useful when you want to pass some docker argument, i.e. memory limit for the container.

-The **Then** clause is used to do your validations, test something, looking for a keyword in the logs, etc.
+The **Then** clause is used to do your validations, test something, look for a keyword in the logs, etc.
 If you need to validate more than one thing you can add a new line with the **And** keyword, like this example:

 ```bash